lindbrook/packageRank/README.md

 comparisons like computing rank percentiles.
 This is because we need to apply the package specific filters to all the observed packages in a log, which can involve tens of thousands of packages.
-While not unfeasible, this will currently take a long time.
+While not unfeasible, currently this takes a long time.

 For this reason, when setting `all.filters = TRUE`, certain functions default to use only CRAN specific filters: `packageRank()`,